-- public entities with professional treasury operations; - pension schemes or institutions whose purpose is to serve occupational pensions with professional treasury operations; - companies with professional treasury operations; - large companies; - private investment structures with professional treasury operations implemented for wealthy Clients; - wealthy private Clients who have requested to be treated as professional Clients ("Opting out"). - Professional Clients in principle benefit from the same rules of conduct as those described above with regard to private Clients, but the Bank may consider that they have the knowledge and experience required and that they may financially bear the investment risks related to the financial services offered to them.
+- public entities with professional treasury operations; - pension schemes or institutions whose purpose is to serve occupational pensions with professional treasury operations; - companies with professional treasury operations; - large companies; - private investment structures with professional treasury operations implemented for wealthy Clients; - wealthy private Clients who have requested to be treated as professional Clients ("Opting out").

+Professional Clients in principle benefit from the same rules of conduct as those described above with regard to private Clients, but the Bank may consider that they have the knowledge and experience required and that they may financially bear the investment risks related to the financial services offered to them.

-Furthermore, they may waive in writing that the Bank spontaneously applies the rules of conduct relating to the provision of information (Articles 8 and 9 of the FinSA), documentation (Article 15 of the FinSA) and the obligation to report (Article 16 of the FinSA).
+Furthermore, they may waive in writing that the Bank spontaneously applies the rules of conduct relating to the provision of information (Articles 8 and 9 of the FinSA and art.
+10 of the SBA ESG Guidelines), documentation (Article 15 of the FinSA and art.
+13 of the SBA ESG Guidelines) and the obligation to report (Article 16 of the FinSA and art.
+14 of the SBA ESG Guidelines).
 At the request of the Client, the Bank undertakes nonetheless to send to him/her a copy of the documentation and reports concerning him/her.

-6.4 Institutional Clients
+7.5 Institutional Clients